The Ghost of Frankenstein: Plot

-Cast and Characters
+Cast and characters

 Production

 The Ghost of Frankenstein was announced from Universal Pictures on November 13, 1941, searching for a new lead to play the title role of the monster.
 Originally Boris Karloff had been planned to reprise his role as Frankenstein's Monster but had scheduling conflicts with Arsenic and Old Lace.
 The next day, producer George Waggner was instructed to order the same type of make-up that Karloff wore for the new actor portraying the monster with instructions that changing the appearance may "kill the interest of Frankenstein follower".
-Lon Chaney, Jr. was chosen for the role of the Monster.
+Lon Chaney Jr. was chosen for the role of the Monster.

 The film, which follows the storyline set up in Son of Frankenstein, was the fourth part of Universal's Frankenstein series and was the last film in the series with Frankenstein's Monster as the sole monster.

 Early versions of the script were written by Eric Taylor, and included elements not used in the film, such as the return of Basil Rathbone's character from Son of Frankenstein.
 Parts that existed in Taylor's original script included the Monster's bond with children, villagers storming a castle, a brain transplant sequence, and a fiery demise of the monster.
 Universal submitted its script to the Production Code Association under the title There's Always Tomorrow.
 The censors there warned against excessive violence and reminded the studio that scenes set in Frankenstein's operating room and insanity ward would be deleted in England.

 The film went into production on December 14, 1941.
 Chaney suffered a severe allergic reaction to the monster makeup applied by Jack Pierce and missed several days of shooting.
-Janet Ann Gallow, who played Cloestine Hussman in the film, spoke about working with Chaney in 2005, stating that she spent a lot of time with Chaney, "riding his legs, his knees, sitting on his lap.
+Janet Ann Gallow, who played Cloestine Hussman in the film, spoke about working with Chaney in 2005, stating that she spent much time with Chaney, "riding his legs, his knees, sitting on his lap.
 He was nice, gentle with me and easy to work with - better than anyone else!"

 She found working with Chaney was like working with a "favourite uncle".
 When Gallow's mother died in 1946, Chaney offered to adopt her and her brother, which Gallow's father did not consent to.
 Filming completed production in early January 1942.